Authman2/Canvas/README.md

 # Docs
 ## Canvas
 - **currentBrush**: The type of Brush to use when drawing on the Canvas.
+- **allowsDrawing**: Whether or not the user should be able to draw on the Canvas.
+- **shouldCreateDefaultLayer**: Tells the Canvas whether or not it should create a default layer for the user to draw on.
+Otherwise the user can just create one manually.
 - **undo()**: Undo the last brush stroke.
 - **redo()**: Redo the last brush stroke.
 - **clear()**: Clear the current drawing layer.